ACBlainey/Concord/10_MVP_&_Modules/README.md

 > **Take useful ideas out of the larger Concord and give them an opportunity to prove themselves independently.**

+These modules comprise of civilisation specific systems and Concordian methodology.
+The reasoning methodology is applicable across many domains and may be far more useful to most than the Civilization systems.

 ## Modules ##

-Triadic Decision Making.md
+## Triadic Decision Making ##

 A proposed decision-making system using three independent decision-makers to reduce individual bias and single-point failure, with majority decisions, explicit abstention, dissent preservation, escalation and review.

-Blaineys's Law - The Ethical Kernel.
+## Blaineys's Law - The Ethical Kernel ##

 The ethical minima proposed for providing stability to a civilization.

-Reality Trees
+## Reality Trees ##

 A reasoning visualisation method for evaluating competing hypothesis, beliefs, opposing arguements etc.

-The Legacy Ladder- Knowledge and Technological Continuity
+## The Legacy Ladder- Knowledge and Technological Continuity ##

 The importance of maintaining provenance of technological progresion